Roblo-dev/RobloxAccountManager/README.md

 # Frequently Asked Questions
 ## **Q:** Why is this program detected as a virus?

-**A:** Open source programs such as this program are commonly detected as viruses because actual malware may be using the same libaries as this one.
-For example, account manager may be detected as a RAT because of the Account Control feature, this feature uses [websockets](https://github.com/ic3w0lf22/Roblox-Account-Manager/blob/master/RBX%20Alt%20Manager/Nexus/WebsocketServer.cs) to connect to clients which is the same way actual malware may use to connect maliciously to someone elses computer.
-If you'd like, you can download [visual studio](https://visualstudio.microsoft.com/downloads/) yourself (it's free) and compile this program on your own, you may even get the same virus detections as the public release.

 ## **Q:** How do I enable multi-roblox?